 - At what point should I see a doctor about a cough?

 - In the first few days of taking Bisolvon® Chesty Forte, I seem to cough up more phlegm than before.
 Is this normal?

-1. How can Bisolvon® help to treat cough symptoms easily and effectively?
+1. How can Bisolvon® help to relieve cough symptoms easily and effectively?

-Learn more about the different products which can help you to treat your cough and cold symptoms in their respective treatment sections.
+Learn more about the different products which can help you to relieve your cough and cold symptoms in their respective sections.

 2. Where can I buy Bisolvon®?